iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Fight a Traffic Ticket in Iowa

 Iowa state traffic tickets are citations issued to motorists believed to have violated a traffic regulation.
-Persons that receive these tickets can choose to pay the fines or fight the citation.
+Persons who receive these tickets can choose to pay the fines or fight the citation.
 Traffic ticket fines can be paid in any of the following ways:

 • Speeding